syncfusion-content/flutter-docs/Flutter/maps/legend.md

 ![Bar legend pointer customization](images/legend/bar-legend-pointer-customization.png)

 N> You can refer to our [Flutter Maps](https://www.syncfusion.com/flutter-widgets/flutter-maps) feature tour page for its groundbreaking feature representations.
-You can also explore our [Flutter Maps example](https://flutter.syncfusion.com/#/maps/shape-layer/legend) that shows how to configure a Maps in Flutter.
+You can also explore our [Flutter Maps Legend example](https://flutter.syncfusion.com/#/maps/shape-layer/legend) that shows how to configure a Maps in Flutter.